raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 unilaterally inform the client of the new values from this point forward in this session.
 The client MUST generate a response to the server-initiated Session Signaling Keepalive message.
-The Message ID in the response message MUST match the ID from the server-initiated Session Signaling Keepalive message, and the response message MUST NOT contain any operation TLV.
+The Message ID in the response message MUST match the ID from the server-initiated Session Signaling Keepalive message, and the response message MUST NOT contain any Operation TLV.

 It may be appropriate for clients and servers to select different keepalive interval values depending on the nature of the network they are on.